 Child visitation law is a part of the family law, which in the case of a divorce, deals with protecting the non-custodial parents’ right to spend time with their kids.
 Visitation rights enable the child to live with the parent who does not have custody, for a scheduled period.

-Several factors are considered when a judge is ruling on child visitation, to protect the interest of the child.
+Several factors are considered when a judge is ruling on child visitation, to protect the best interest of the child.
 The parents work schedule is crucial when deciding on visitation.
 A parent might be forced to make changes to their work schedule during their visitation period with the child.
 The parents’ home geographic proximity may be looked upon when deciding on visitation.
 For example, a non-custodial parent who lives far away from the custodial parent may not be granted child visitation during weekdays due to long distances to the kid’s school.
 A child’s relationship with both parents may influence the decision.
 Also, age may influence the judge’s willingness to factor in a child’s preference.

 Establishment of Visitation Rights